DataBiosphere/jade-data-repo/datarepo-clienttests/README.md

 script(s), and how to add stress into the system.

 The environment specification includes settings for:
-  * Deployment (e.g. developer’s dev namespace, performance testing Kubernetes cluster)
+  * Deployment (e.g. developer’s dev namespace, performance testing Kubernetes cluster, how to deploy there)
+  * Kubernetes (e.g. initial size of replica set)
+  * Application (e.g. Stairway thread pool size, maximum number of bulk file loads)

 The scripts to run specification includes the:
   * Set of different User Journeys to run (e.g. bulk file load & DRS lookup, just DRS lookups) and any parameters they